-We formed a patient advisory board - comprising 7 patient research partners from 4 participating countries - to advise on what information to collect to best describe the burden that PSS brings to their daily lives.
-The health economist Dr Peter McMeekin joined us to facilitate group discussion in developing the pro-forma for data collection.
-We have invited 3 patient research partners to join our steering committee to provide guidance and oversight of the whole proposal.
+A patient partner advisory board (PPAB) has been set up - comprising 7 patient research partners from 4 participating countries - to advise on what information to collect to best describe the burden that PSS brings to their daily lives.
+The activities are being coordinated by Dr Peter McMeekin, a health economist.
+3 patient research partners have joined the steering committee.